mlsmall/autonomous-building-performance-engineering/README.md

 ## Try It Now
 🚀 [Building Performance Assistant Demo](https://building-performance-assistant.streamlit.app/)

-This module represents the first phase of a comprehensive building performance engineering system.
+> ⚠️ **Development Notice**: This demo is currently in active development and may experience intermittent issues.
+It represents only the initial phase of a comprehensive building performance engineering system.

 Currently implements window/ glazing analysis:
 - SHGC and U-value performance